-File Description pipedocerr.xml A pipeline document.
+File Description pipedoc2.xml A pipeline document.
+This document specifies that process p1 must parse book.xml with SAX, process p2 must generate compressed XML compxml from the SAX events, and process p3 must regenerate the XML from the compressed stream as myresult2.html. pipedoc3.xml A pipeline document.
+This document specifies that a process p5 must parse po.xml with DOM, process p1 must select a single node from the DOM tree with an XPath expression, process p4 must parse items.xsd and generate a schema object, process p6 must validate the selected node against the schema, process p3 must parse id.xsl and generate a stylesheet object, and validated node to produce myresult3.html. pipedocerr.xml A pipeline document.
 This document specifies that process p1 must parse book.xml with DOM, process p2 must parse book_err.xsl and generate a stylesheet object if it encounters no errors and apply an inline stylesheet if it encounters errors, and process p3 must apply the stylesheet to the DOM to generate myresulterr.html.
 Because book_err.xsl contains an error, the program must write the text contents of the input XML to myresulterr.html. po.xml A sample XML document that describes a purchase order.
 This document is specified as an input by pipedoc3.xml.

-Documentation for how to compile and run the sample programs is located in the $\tt README$.
-The basic steps are:
+Documentation for how to compile and run the sample programs is located in the ${\tt README}.$ The basic steps are:

-- 1. Change into the \$ORACLE_HOME/xdk/demo/java/pipeline directory (UNIX) or \$ORACLE_HOME\$\xdk\demo/java\pipeline directory (Windows). - Ensure that your environment variables are set as described in Setting Up the XDK for Java Environment. - 3.
+- Change into the \$ORACLE\HOME/xdk/demo/java/pipeline directory (UNIX) or \$ORACLE\HOME\$\xdk\demo\java\pipeline directory (Windows). - Ensure that your environment variables are set as described in Setting Up the XDK for Java Environment. - 3.
 Run make (UNIX) or Make.bat (Windows) at the system prompt to generate class files for PipelineSample.java and PipelineSampleErrHdler.java and run the demo programs.
 The programs write output files to the log subdirectory.